MaximMorkovnik/cars-app/README.md

 <https://maximmorkovnik.github.io/cars-app/>

 <h1>CarsApp</h1>
-<h4>This project was generated with Angular CLI version 15.0.3.</h4>
+This project was generated with Angular CLI version 15.0.3.

 <h1>Development server</h1>
 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The application will automatically reload if you change any of the source files.